Created by a Fire Battalion Chief with 33 years of fire service experience.

 Note: This page covers the New Orleans Fire Department — the City of New Orleans's municipal fire department.
 The greater New Orleans metro includes surrounding departments serving Jefferson Parish, St. Tammany Parish, and surrounding communities.
 If you are preparing for a surrounding area department, confirm your hiring agency before you prepare.

-New Orleans Fire Department protects over 380,000 residents across more than 170 square miles with 33 fire stations and approximately 800 sworn personnel.
-NOFD responds to over 60,000 calls annually across one of the most operationally unique and historically complex jurisdictions in the country.
+New Orleans Fire Department protects over 380,000 residents across more than 350 square miles with 31 fire stations across one of the most operationally unique and historically complex jurisdictions in the country.

 New Orleans sits below sea level at the mouth of the Mississippi River — creating operational demands that are unlike virtually any other department in the United States.
 NOFD operates across a city defined by historic French Quarter architecture, dense residential neighborhoods with aging Creole and shotgun-style building stock, significant tourist and entertainment corridors that generate massive seasonal population swings, major port and industrial infrastructure along the Mississippi River, and a below-sea-level geography that creates extraordinary flood and water rescue challenges.
 Hurricane response and post-storm operations are a core operational reality for every NOFD firefighter — the lessons of Hurricane Katrina have shaped this department's culture, training, and resilience in ways that are unlike any other fire department in the country.